 - Ask for a copy of your file from the attorney.

 - You can replace your attorney with yourself or with another attorney.
-If you replace your attorney with another attorney, he or she will probably take care of this letter for you.
+If you replace your attorney with another attorney, he or she may take care of this letter and the new mailing address for you.